stolostron/rhacm-docs/_pages/arch_points.md

 ## General rules

-- The range of points conists of integers from `1` to `10`, with `1` being "I can knock this out in 5 minutes" and `10` being "this will give me grey hairs."
+- The range of points consists of integers from `1` to `10`, with `1` being "I can knock this out in 5 minutes" and `10` being "this will give me grey hairs."
 Do not use fractions or integers above 10.
 - Estimate points when triaging issues, but feel free to change them any time during your work process, including after you have already closed the issue.

 ## Rubrics